jsiek/gradual-typing-in-agda/README.md

 Formalizations of Gradually Typed Languages in Agda.

-The current release is `v1.0`.
+The current release is `v2.1`.

 ### Agda Version

-The current release `v1.0` of this project has been checked by Agda version `2.6.2` with the Agda standard library version `1.7`.
+The release `v2.1` of this project has been checked by Agda version `2.6.2` with the Agda standard library version `1.7`.

 ### Prerequisites/Dependencies

-This project depends on the Abstract Binding Trees library, specifically release `v2.1`.
+This project depends on the Abstract Binding Trees library, specifically release `v1.0`.

 https://github.com/jsiek/abstract-binding-trees